Golisano College of Computing and Information Sciences

 Fast forward.
 Few universities can offer you the range of academic programs, the number of faculty and the variety of their interests, or the sophisticated computer hardware and software available to you at RIT.
 The Golisano College of Computing and Information Sciences is one of the nation’s largest producers of computing professionals.

 RIT has been a leader in computing education since 1972, when we started one of the first undergraduate computer science programs in the United States.
-Today, the B. Thomas Golisano College of Computing and Information Sciences collaborates with other colleges of RIT to form an educational computing powerhouse.
+Today, the B. Thomas Golisano College of Computing and Information Sciences collaborates with other colleges of RIT to form a computing education powerhouse.

 The college offers you a comprehensive approach to computing through your course work, specialized research opportunities, and experiential education.

 All of the majors within the college require cooperative education, giving you great practical experience that pays you to put your knowledge to work.

 If you want to become a professional in computing and explore the full breadth of the field, then you want the computer science major.
-The program offers specializations in computer science theory, computer graphics, artificial intelligence, parallel computing, systems software, operating and database systems, programming languages, and distributed systems and networking, to name a few.
-Adding elective courses or a minor in entrepreneurship, mathematics, psychology, or other areas complements your major and gives you even more options.
+The program offers specializations in software development, programming languages, computer science theory, distributed and parallel computing environments, data management, intelligent systems, computer graphics, and computer security, to name a few.
+Adding elective courses or a minor in entrepreneurship, mathematics, psychology, or other areas complements your major and gives you even more employment options.

 Game design and development